kesslern/dot-templater/README.md

 ```

 #### Feature Flags
 Any line in the rules configuration file that does not include a `=` character and is not a comment will enable the feature name that matches the line.
 Dotfiles can designate togglable features with three octothorpes followed by the feature name.
+Features can be nested.
 ```
 FEATURE1
 ```